JunHuangLab/LaMDA/README.md

 ## Raw Data
 Please find the raw data of all the cells imaged in the paper in the /Data folder.

-The `Description.csv` file provides the definition of every feature and whether they are used in each part of the pipeline.
+The `Variable_Definition.csv` file provides the definition of every feature and whether they are used in each part of the pipeline.

 The other data files contain the raw data themselves, each sheet a different cell state as indicated by the filename.